callitask/finance-api/docs/02-BACKEND-CORE.md

 ### 3. Rate Limiting (Bucket4j)
 - **Bucket4j** is used to enforce API rate limits per IP and/or user, protecting against brute-force and abuse.
+- **Client Feedback**: The API now includes standard RFC-compliant headers to help clients manage backpressure:
+  - `X-RateLimit-Remaining`: The number of tokens left in the current bucket.
+  - `X-RateLimit-Retry-After`: The number of seconds to wait before retrying (provided when a 429 is returned).
 - Rate limits are configured in application properties and can be adjusted per endpoint or user role.

 ### 4. Circuit Breakers (Resilience4j)